-University: Durham University
+University: University of Cambridge

 Commercial property (or real estate) lawyers act for a variety of domestic and international clients – including investors and developers, governments, landowners and public sector bodies – on a wide range of transactions, involving everything from offices to greenfield and retail developments, infrastructure projects and the management of shopping malls.
 The work itself focuses on the sale, purchase and lease of land; development; investment; and leasehold management.
 This touches on a range of other legal disciplines, including planning, environmental, construction, litigation and tax law.
 Property may also be a key component of other projects, including mergers and acquisitions, property finance and commercial projects.
 It crosses most sectors: investment, banking, insolvency, education, hotels, health, transport, agriculture, charities and private wealth.